fredoste101/bmb/README.txt

 		File no longer exists

+Goto bookmark in bmb from file.
+Which one? first one we find maybe :)

 Get a little popup with preview of bookmark in book
+	File and line and surroundings

 Well. removing bookmark should be:
 	Per dir, and also globally, but different functionality AND be a bit more difficult. a confirm box maybe?

-When buffer is saved, update signs.
+When buffer is saved, update bookmark positions (with autochange if needed).
+	update signs.
 NOT BEFORE to not lag the shit out of things.

 There is a lot of cleanup needed me thinks...